planetoftheweb/reactinterface/README.md

 	- [node.js](http://nodejs.org/)
 	- [git](http://git-scm.com/)
 	- [gulp](http://gulpjs.com/)
-2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/planetoftheweb/bootstrap.git`
+2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/planetoftheweb/reactinterface.git`
-3. CD to the folder `cd bootstrap`
+3. CD to the folder `cd reactinterface`
 4. Run `> npm install` to install the project dependencies
 5. Run `> gulp` command to start the automation
 6. Build something awesome